-The purpose of this assignment is to encourage students to become actively involved in health policy analysis by identifying relevant concepts and issues using a practical example of stakeholder engagement, while exposing students to a range of policy topics.
+In the second activity, the whole class together will prepare the Assessment form for their mock OHT application (application form found on Ontario government website).
+The application form will be submitted on A2L by the start of class on the assigned date and presented to a panel of community experts in OHT development for feedback.
+Your submission will be marked by the instructor with the focus on the application of course concepts taught to date.
+The purpose of this assignment is to encourage students to become actively involved in health policy analysis by identifying relevant concepts and issues using a practical example of health system reorganization to Ontario Health Teams.
 In addition, it will help students to become familiar with a typical format and style of communicating in the policy environment.